 In Queensland, factors such as interstate migration and natural disaster insurance repair work – which Abode believes monopolises trades such as roof installers and carpenters – make the situation even worse.

 On top of this, supply chain disruptions have caused the delay in imported materials.
 This includes timber and steel, which are in demand in the United States, where a building boom is also occurring.
 Exporters are willing to supply to the highest bidders, so, many American builders simply outbid others, including Australian companies.

 “We have received sudden price increases with practically next to no notice on almost all building products we use.
 Real estate valuers do not see that the house is worth more simply because the costs of construction have increased.”

-Justin Andrews, Adobe Construction
+Justin Andrews, Abode Construction

 The rising costs have become so significant that some builders have added special conditions or provisional sums in contracts to deal with the rising costs, however, many of these contracts subsequently get rejected by mortgage lenders and banks.